How to Run a Facebook Challenge Group

 The challenge structure also provides a built-in community.
 You’ll be starting out with a group of people organised around a common interest and goal.
-This foundation always makes community management easier.
+This foundation always makes community management easier and allows for new members to be welcomed into the community, creating more followers for you.
 Being able to run an open registration period also gives you more time to promote and market your event.

 What are some common issues with Facebook Challenge Groups?